Davidrxyang/push_capture/README.md

 on the apple ecosystem, this requires me to set up developer tools and get certificates and a bunch of other fun things

+- use my own instagram accounts to send messages to myself and get push notifications!

 ## APPLE - APNs

 `sudo tcpdump -i any tcp port 5223 -w apns.pcap`